-Students whose studies have been terminated have the right to request permission to continue their studies in the following semester.
-They may apply to the Dean who shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.
+Students whose studies have been terminated have the right to request a review of the decision to terminate their studies in order to continue their studies in the following semester.
+They may apply to the Dean of Medicine who shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.
+As soon as a student submits a request to review the decision to terminate their studies, the student may attend classes until the outcome of the request is known.